-Measure Responsible Party Cost to Airport Cost to Local Governments Cost to Users Implementation Status Noise Abatement Recommendations (continued) NA-4: Maximize east flow and amend FAA Tower order CMH ATCT 7110.1b and the Airport Facilities Directory to reflect implementation of the "east flow" informal preferential runway use system.
+Measure Responsible Party Cost to Airport Cost to Local Governments Cost to Users Implementation Status Noise Abat ement Recommer ndations (continued d) NA-4: Maximize east flow and amend FAA Tower order CMH ATCT 7110.1b and the Airport Facilities Directory to reflect implementation of the "east flow" informal preferential runway use system.
 CRAA, FAA Minimal costs for staff time to periodically review the implementation of this measure.
 None None Partially implemented.
 Complex conditions at the Airport such as winds, flow control policies at destination airports, and taxi times have limited the use of this measure.
 NA-5: previously withdrawn n/a n/a n/a n/a n/a NA-6: Implement a 15-degree divergent turn off of Runway 28R, after crossing the runway end to a 295-degree heading, only during peak operating periods when traffic warrants.
 CRAA, FAA Minimal costs for staff time to periodically review the implementation of this measure.
 None None Implemented - This measure is used when traffic conditions warrant.
 NA-7: Create performance-based overlay procedures for all existing and proposed arrival/departure procedures.
 (RNAV/RNP/GPS/CDA) FAA, Aircraft Operators Minimal cost for staff time to monitor the implementation of this measure.
-None Minimal cost for training and publication of materials for pilot awareness Currently being implemented - RNAV/RNP procedures are being developed independently by the FAA and are expected to be implemented in April 2021.
+None Minimal cost for training and publication of materials for pilot awareness Partially implemented - The FAA implemented PBN arrival procedures at CMH in September 2021.

-Table 4-1 2020 Noise Compatibility Program Recommendations, (continued)
+Table 4-1 2024 Noise Compatibility Program Recommendations, (continued)

-Measure Responsible Party Cost to Airport Cost to Local Governments Cost to Users Implementation Status Noise Abatement Recommendations (continued) NA-8: Construct a noise berm/wall - Withdraw Measure CRAA None None None Not Implemented - This measure was considered for the acquisition area along East 13th Avenue as mitigation for the runway relocation.
+Measure Responsible Party Cost to Airport Cost to Local Governments Cost to Users Implementation Status Noise Abate ement Recommer ndations (continued al) NA-8: Construct a noise berm/wall - Withdraw Measure CRAA None None None Not Implemented - This measure was considered for the acquisition area along East 13th Avenue as mitigation for the runway relocation.
 Further investigation and surveys of property owners determined that a noise berm in the location was not desirable.
 Therefore, this measure is recommended to be withdrawn.
 NA-9: Replacement and potential relocation of Ground Run-up Barrier B (location/materials/size).
 CRAA (if the need for an upgraded barrier arises) None None None Not Implemented - Potential replacement and relocation of the Ground Run-Up Barrier B was proposed to accommodate larger aircraft associated with potential new maintenance hangars proposed for the southeast airfield at CMH.
 The proposed maintenance hangars were not constructed.
 Therefore, an upgrade to Barrier B was not pursued.

-Table 4-1 2020 Noise Compatibility Program Recommendations, (continued)
+Table 4-1 2024 Noise Compatibility Program Recommendations, (continued)